Battle of Khaybar: Modern usage in the Arab–Israeli conflict

 During the First Intifada, Hamas leaflets encouraged Palestinians to reinterpret the "memory of Khaybar" into a new conflict with Israel.
 The slogan "Khaybar Khaybar O Jews, the army of Muhammad shall return" has frequently appeared in Hamas demonstrations and wall graffiti.

 During the Lebanon War of 2006, the Lebanese Shia militia Hezbollah dubbed missiles it fired on Israeli cities after Khaybar.

 Khaybar is also the name of a television series that began broadcasting in the Middle East during July 2013 (Ramadan that year).
 Set in the Battle of Khaybar, it is a drama depicting the relations between the Jews of Khaybar and the Jewish and Arab communities of Medina at that time.
 MEMRI, the Simon Wiesenthal Center and the ADL have criticized it for its uncomplimentary portrayal of Jews as the enemy of Islam.

-Medieval Muslim conquerors of north India named Khyber Pass after Khaybar, signifying Muslim conquest of lands inhabited by ancient Hindus.
-This also symbolised Muslim aspiration of conquering entire India after Khyber Pass; just as the Conquest of Mecca followed the Muslim success at the Battle of Khaybar.